juanbkm/donor2019/content/modalities/trust-funds/single-partner-trust-funds.md

         partner: France
     description: |
       Established in partnership with the French Ministry of Economy and Finance and Industry, this fund supports projects in telecommunications, civil aeronautics, transport, energy, water treatment, mining studies, and health.
 It promotes project preparation, advisory services, project implementation or other technical assistance services, and other activities which may be agreed upon between France and ADB.
 Its priority sectors include health, nutrition and social protection, transport and communications, civil aeronautics, energy, telecommunications, water treatment, and mining.
+footnote: "<sup>*</sup> Effective projects as of end-2019 amounted to $630.8 million for 28 projects.
+Contributions are formally recognized and recorded in ADB’s system and financial statements once they are remitted by the financing partner to ADB."
 weight:
 draft: false
 ---

+{{< dr-artimage src="./images/modalities/livelihood.jpg" width="80%" caption="**Eco-friendly livelihood**.
+Despite the abundance of natural resources in the Southeast Asia Coral Reef Triangle, many fishing communities surrounding it are impoverished, such as the communities along the coastal areas of Kalimantan, Indonesia, and Palawan, Philippines.
+A [project](./stories/securing-sustainable-incomes-while-protecting-the-environment) cofinanced by the Japan Fund for Poverty Reduction sought to change this.
+The project, [Developing Sustainable Alternative Livelihoods in Coastal Fishing Communities in the Coral Triangle: Indonesia and Philippines](https://www.adb.org/projects/44129-012/main#project-pds), empowered fishers, both male and female, to run viable businesses that did not only raise their incomes, but also helped protect the coral reef triangle and reduced its vulnerability to climate change." >}}

+Of the $181 million allocated by trust funds, $58 million (32%) were from single-partner trust funds.
+All ADB-approved projects is net of savings for financially completed projects and direct charges.
+The trust funds with new projects in 2019 are:

+{{< dr-artimage src="./images/modalities/sptf-chart.svg" width="100%" >}}

 {{< sptf >}}

-<p class="dr-fn">* Effective projects as of end-2019 amounted to $630.8 million for 28 projects.
-Contributions are formally recognized and recorded in ADB’s system and financial statements once they are remitted by the financing partner to ADB.</p>